Comparison4 min read

 Resale value

-Verdict on resale: 4Runner wins decisively.
+Verdict on resale: 4Runner, decisively.

 May 2026 pricing and incentives